Byteers/Lofi-Env-Study/README.md

 4. **Push to the branch** (`git push origin feature-branch`).
 5. **Create a new Pull Request**.

+## 🌐 Live Demo

+Check out the live version of the app [here](https://your-live-demo-link.com).

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact

-For any inquiries or feedback, please contact Husain Mahudawala at [your-email@example.com].
+For any inquiries or feedback, please contact Husain Mahudawala at [husain.m.offc@gmail.com].

 ---